arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 # Acknowledgements

-The design of this extension is almost completely based on work done by and decisions made by the {{EPDP}} committee, chaired by James Galvin.
+The design of this extension is almost completely based on work done by and decisions made by the {{EPDP}} committee, which was reviewed by a small technical design team chaired by James Galvin.
+Members of this team included Dennis Tan, Rick Wilhelm, Edmon Chung, and Jennifer Chung.
 This text (in RFC format) was initially written by Arnt Gulbrandsen based on a conference presentation by James Galvin.

-Edmon Chung, [YOUR NAME HERE] have reviewed it, provided helpful comments or contributed in other ways.
+[YOUR NAME HERE] have reviewed it and provided helpful comments or contributed in other ways.

 # Security Considerations {#Security}